-As of December 31, 2022, we had 363 hotels with a total of 39,285 hotel rooms in our development pipeline, which we define as hotels under construction or approved for development under our hotel brands.
+As of December 31, 2023, we had 617 manachised hotels with a total of 66,968 hotel rooms in our development pipeline, which we define as hotels under construction or approved for development under our hotel brands.
 The commitments of owners and developers with whom we have contracts are subject to numerous conditions, and the eventual development and construction of our development pipeline not currently under construction is subject to numerous risks, including, in certain cases, the owner's or developer's ability to obtain adequate financing and obtaining governmental or regulatory approvals.
 As a result, not every hotel in our development pipeline may develop into a new hotel that enters our system.